What To Do About a Warm Dimmer Switch

 - There are different watt levels assigned to dimmer switches, and if the number of watts being controlled exceeds the rated amounts of watts then the dimmer switch can get too warm, and this could cause the dimmer switch to stop working prematurely or not work right.

 - Most dimmer switches over the standard 600 watt rating will have cooling fins which help dissipate the heat that is produced by the dimmer switch.
-Also note that when two or more dimmer switches are installed in the same electrical box then the dimmer switch sizes must be de-rated when they are installed side by side or ganged together.
+Also note that when two or more dimmer switches are installed in the same electrical box then the dimmer switch sizes must be carefully rated when they are installed side by side or ganged together due to the amount of heat they produce.

 Selecting the Right Dimmer Switch for Your Light Fixtures